 The second part of optical system is placed outside of the vacuum vessel and after of the radiation shielding.
-This part is realized in form of 2D optical breadboard, where light is distributed between different devices (see Fig. 2).
+This part is realized in form of 2D optical breadboard, where light is distributed between different devices as shown on Figure 2.